-The controller used by B&R (Intel 82527) meets CAN Bus specification 2.0B.
-Protocols Standard CAN and Extended CAN can be used on a bus.
+The controller used by B&R (Intel 82527) meets CAN bus specification 2.0B. standard CAN and extended CAN protocols can be used on a bus.

-B&R software supports both the standard CAN identifier (11-bit identifier) and the extended CAN (29-bit identifier).
+B&R software supports both the standard CAN identifier (11 bit identifier) and the extended CAN (29 bit identifier).

-4.2 Bus length
+5.2 Bus length